Officials: More than 40 percent of California out of drought

 - Woman killed in wrong-way collision with ambulance on I-5

-By Thursday, Hayes and others were tired of the rockslides and mudslides complicating commutes and the round-the-clock downpours keeping everyone inside.
+The opened gates were spilling a 2-mile torrent of excess water onto public lands in the Sacramento Valley, alongside the equally raging Sacramento, the state’s largest river.

-“We’re all really excited for the rain,” Hayes said.
-“But at the same time we kind of want it to be over.”
+More storms Thursday raised fears of mudslides in Southern California and clogged commutes statewide.
+The Russian River in Northern California’s wine region was among the tributaries still in flood.
+Residents in the resort town of Guerneville used canoes and kayaks to get around flooded areas, and even inside their inundated homes.

-Forecasters said the heaviest of storms fueled by an “atmospheric river” weather phenomenon had passed after delivering the biggest downpours in a decade.
+Forecasters said rain and snow would continue into Thursday afternoon.
+But the heaviest of the back-to-back systems fueled by an “atmospheric river” weather phenomenon had passed after delivering the heaviest rain in a decade.

 “Everything is on the way down,” said Steve Anderson, a meteorologist at the National Weather Service office in Monterey.